 No previous study of accounting is expected, however preparing for any profession, including accounting, is never going to be without challenge.
 The hard work will be well rewarded, financially and otherwise, as you progress in your career.

-From there Victoria accounting courses offer expertise in all aspects of accounting starting with the key knowledge areas of financial and management accounting, auditing, and accounting information systems.
 Studying accounting at Victoria will enable you to understand the language of business and turn it to your advantage anywhere in the world and in any career you choose.

 The Bachelor of Commerce (BCom) requires:

 - A total of 360 points to complete the degree (3 years full-time study).

 - The completion of seven compulsory core 100-level courses.